 support multiple grammars for prerecorded announcements in several languages.

-CVP can optionally provide automatic speech recognition and
+CVP can optionally provide automatic speech recognition and text-to-speech

-applications through the Cisco Unified CCE software.
+Cisco Unified CCE software.

 Unified CVP also

 supports Agent Greeting recording and playback when integrated with Unified

 CCE.
 A preinstalled CVP VXML application is provided to allow agents to record